nathanbuchar/experienceusonia.com/README.md

 **Important Notes:**

-- **Context Mutation**: Plugins mutate the shared `ctx` object.
+- **Context mutation**: Plugins mutate the shared `ctx` object.
 Data you add in one plugin is available to all subsequent plugins and templates.
-- **Plugin Order Matters**: Plugins run sequentially in the order defined in `config.js`.
+- **Plugin order matters**: Plugins run sequentially in the order defined in `config.js`.
 If your plugin depends on data from another plugin, place it after that plugin in the array.
-- **Return Value**: The `run()` method doesn't need to return anything - just mutate `ctx` directly.
+- **Return value**: The `run()` method doesn't need to return anything — just mutate `ctx` directly.

 **Add to config.js:**
 ```javascript